Hilo Hawaii family vacation, the Big Island of Hawaii. Things to do and family activities in and around Hilo Hawaii.

 A fun family adventure all while being toddler and grandparent friendly.
 Although, these are not your average grandparents (or toddlers) and I needed a nap way before anyone.

 This vacation was taken before the pandemic and not when it was published.
-I blame the kids.
-So needy!
+I blame the kids for distracting me.

 After flying into Hilo International Airport, we packed one baby, one toddler, two parents and two grandparents into a rental Chrysler Town and County mini van, with 6+ medium to large suit cases, plus a pack and play and we fit!